bcgov/NotifyBC/docs/docs/api/administrator.md

 # Administrator

-The administrator API provides knowledge factor authentication to identify admin request by access token (aka API token in other literature), as opposed to possession factor admin ip list.
-Because knowledge factor authentication is vulnerable to brute-force attack, administrator API is less favorable than admin ip list.
-Administrator API is advised to be used only when obtaining client's ip or ip range is infeasible.
+The administrator API provides knowledge factor authentication to identify admin request by access token (aka API token in other literatures) associated with a registered administrator maintained in _NotifyBC_ database.
+Because knowledge factor authentication is vulnerable to brute-force attack, administrator API based access token authentication is less favorable than admin ip list, client certificate, or OIDC authentication.

-::: tip Example Use Case
+::: warning Avoid Administrator API
 Administrator API was created to circumvent an OpenShift limitation - the source ip of a request initiated from an OpenShift pod cannot be exclusively allocated to the pod's project, rather it has to be shared by all OpenShift projects.
 Therefore it's difficult to impose granular access control based on source ip.

+With the introduction client certificate in v2.4.0, most use cases, if not all, that need Administrator API including the OpenShift use case mentioned above can be addressed by client certificate.
+Therefore only use Administrator API sparingly as last resort.
 :::

 To enable access token authentication,